Targeted free energy estimation via learned mappings: Results for LFEP

 \section{Results for LFEP}

 In this section, we discuss the free energy estimates obtained with LFEP, using unidirectional training with the $\mathcal L_{\text{LFEP}}$ loss [Eq.~(\ref{eq:loss_lfep})] as a proxy for $D_\text{KL}$ [Eq.~(\ref{eq:lossder})].
 To estimate the KL, we replaced $\Delta F$ in Eq.~(\ref{eq:lossder}) with the LFEP estimate of that quantity.
 Figure~\ref{fig:dflfep}a shows the evolution of both quantities during training.
 The results feature an interesting behaviour in the initial training regime.
 While test and training loss are still decreasing, the KL already exhibits a pronounced minimum due to a drift of the $\Delta F$ estimate towards lower values.
 This is further illustrated in Fig.~\ref{fig:dflfep}b, which compares the convergence of $\Delta F$ for three different mappings corresponding to specific training steps (colored symbols in Fig.~\ref{fig:dflfep}a).
 We see that the variance is reduced significantly in all three cases.
-However, only the first mapping (training step \num{2e4}) agrees with the MBAR baseline, while the other two mappings exhibit a noticeable bias.
+However, only the first mapping (training step \num{2e3}) agrees with the MBAR baseline, while we can already observe a small bias for the second mapping (training step \num{1.1e4}) that becomes even more pronounced as training progresses (training step \num{2e4}).
+We note that this behaviour is consistent with other experiments that we performed in the unidirectional setting (data not shown).

 This is problematic in that the minimum of the KL would be a natural point to stop training but does not yield the lowest bias.
-This is also in contrast to our findings for the bidirectional case, where the quality of the mapping was fairly insensitive to the stopping point.
+This is also in contrast to our findings for the bidirectional case, where the quality of the mapping was best in the vicinity of the minimum in the test loss.
 One possible explanation for these observations is the well-known zero-forcing property~\cite{minka2005divergence} of $\mathcal L_{\text{LFEP}}$.
 That is, $\mathcal L_{\text{LFEP}}$ does not encourage the transformed distribution to be mass-covering, which is known to negatively impact the performance of importance-sampling estimators~\cite{neal2005bridgesampling}.